tokenized/docs/protocol-field-types.md

     <tr>
         <td>AssetReceivers</td>
         <td>
-            <a href="field-types#type-token-receiver">TokenReceiver[]</a>
+            <a href="field-types#type-asset-receiver">AssetReceiver[]</a>
         </td>
         <td>
-            Each element has the value of tokens to be received by the output address, which is referred to by the index.
+            Each element has the value of tokens to be received, the address, and an oracle signature if required.

         </td>
     </tr>